Sight words for kindergarten

 0

-• Kindergarten sight words: be
+• Kindergarten sight words: what

 References: